 Dogs appear masculine, while bitches are distinctly feminine.

 The BMD is very social and extremely loyal to its family.
-The Bernese Mountain Dog is eager to please and easy to train.
+The Bernese Mountain Dog is eager to please and and loves to play, cuddle and be involved in family activities.
 This dog breed is a sweet character in nature, outgoing, affectionate who loves children.

 Berners are one-owner dogs and may find it difficult to adjust to a new owner if introduced after 18 months of age.
 They are generally good with other pets and dogs.
 These dogs may be slow to mature and remain puppy like for a while.
 They are very intelligent, easy to train and are natural watchdogs, but not aggressive.